 We haven’t necessarily identified the underlying cause, which is why we’re not moving the collective needle on engagement.

 We’re chasing solutions based on correlations, and not understanding the root cause at all.
 That $1 billion investment is focused on the symptoms, and it’s not working.

-In our work at Human Workplaces, we are suggesting a more direct approach.
+We suggest a more direct approach.
 Let’s define engagement in a way that identifies root causes up front: Employee engagement is the level of emotional commitment and connection employees have to an organization, which is driven by how successful they are at work, both personally and organizationally.

 Employee engagement is the result of people being consistently successful.
 Period.
 When the organization I work for creates an environment where I can be consistently and deeply successful in my own personal work – and on top of that, my individual success contributes clearly to the success of the organization – then I will be a highly engaged employee.

 But as soon as you start messing with success, engagement (commitment, connection) is going to decline.
 Here are some common culprits, by the way: